lblod/poc-webcomponents-besluiten/README.md

-# Decision Feed LitElement Web Component
+# Decision Feed Web Component

 This project includes a custom LitElement component written in TypeScript.